 - 1 cup chopped carrots

-- In a large bowl, combine the kale, vinegar, olive oil, and salt.
+- In a large bowl, combine the kale, balsamic, olive oil, and salt.
 With clean hands, masssage the kale until it turns bright green.

 - Add the broccoli florets, tossing well to coat in the dressing.

 - Add the remaining ingredients, tossing well.
 Serve now, or chill up to overnight.
-Be sure to give the broccoli salad a good toss just before serving, because the goods do tend to work their way to the bottom as the salad sits.
+Be sure to give the salad a good toss just before serving, because the nuts and cranberries do tend to work their way to the bottom as the salad sits.